Go back to all articles

 The daytime and background profiles were built based on statistics from the most loaded days of the month.

-Step Two: Project implementation
+Step Two: Project Implementation

 The project needed to achieve more than an understanding of how the system would behave.
 We also needed to test the scalability of the solutions being tested.
-For this, our team developed special load tests with increased user activity and profiles with data volumes increased by a factor of two, three and five.
+For this, our team developed special load tests with increased user activity and profiles with data volumes increased by a factor of two, three, and five.

-As a result, we obtained a large body of statistics, graphs, and information about database and hardware parameters.
+We obtained a large body of statistics, graphs, and information about database and hardware parameters.

 Of course, several difficulties did arise during the implementation of the project.

-Project features
+Project Features

 • Despite our accumulated experience in SAP testing, working with the Business Warehouse (BW) module was new for PFLB.
 Companies rarely decide to conduct load testing of their reporting system.
 They avoid updating it due to the high costs involved.
 In this regard, the client was an exception to the rule;